SamuelSchlesinger/anonymous-state-machines/README.md

 ## Examples

+### Anonymous Credit Tokens

 The [Anonymous Credit Tokens](https://github.com/SamuelSchlesinger/anonymous-credit-tokens) are an example of an Anonymous State Machine.
 The state is a single element vector which contains the number of credits.
 The function Γ(v, τ) = v - τ, and the predicate ρ(v, τ) = v - τ ≤ 2<sup>l</sup>, where l is the maximum number of bits allowed in token denominations.

+### Anonymous Access Control

+An Anonymous State Machine can implement privacy-preserving access control systems.
+In this example, the state vector v contains a set of permission flags v = [v\_1, v\_2, ..., v\_n] where each v\_i represents a different permission (e.g., read, write, admin).
+The transition function Γ(v, τ) updates permissions based on authorized actions, where τ might represent "grant write access" or "revoke admin privileges".
+The predicate ρ(v, τ) ensures that only authorized parties can modify permissions (e.g., only users with admin privileges can grant new permissions).
+This allows a client to prove they have specific permissions without revealing their identity or the full set of permissions they hold.

+### Anonymous Voting System

+An Anonymous State Machine can power a private voting system where voters can prove their eligibility without revealing their identity.
+The state is a single element vector containing the index of the current election.
+Transitions increment this index by 1, representing a vote in the current election.

+In this system, when a voter casts a ballot, their vote is bound to the transition validity proof in the Fiat-Shamir transform by including it as an input to a hash function.
+The transition includes the election index, so the predicate ρ(v, τ) verifies that the transition is valid for the current election index (preventing votes in past or future elections), while the transition function Γ(v, τ) = v + 1 moves to the next election.
+This ensures that each eligible voter can only vote once per election while keeping their identity anonymous.

+### Anonymous Loyalty Program

+An Anonymous State Machine can implement a privacy-preserving loyalty program that protects customer purchase history while allowing point redemption.
+The state vector consists of [total\_points, tier\_status], where total\_points tracks accumulated rewards and tier\_status represents the customer's loyalty level (e.g., bronze, silver, gold).

+The transition function Γ(v, τ) handles three types of transitions:
+1. Point earning: Γ([points, tier], τ_earn) = [points + amount, new_tier] where new_tier is
+   calculated based on the updated point balance
+2. Point redemption: Γ([points, tier], τ_redeem) = [points - cost, tier]
+3. Tier verification: Γ([points, tier], τ_verify) = [points, tier] (state remains unchanged)

+The predicate ρ(v, τ) ensures valid transitions by verifying:
+- For redemptions: points ≥ cost and the redemption amount doesn't exceed maximum allowed for tier
+- For earnings: amount is within valid range and properly corresponds to purchase value
+- For tier verification: always true, but allows proving tier membership to a verifier without modifying state

+The tier verification transition is particularly useful as it allows customers to selectively disclose only their loyalty tier to service providers (e.g., to access tier-specific benefits) without revealing their point balance or consuming their token.
+This transition uses a nullifier that can be regenerated deterministically for specific service providers, allowing repeated verification while maintaining unlinkability between different providers.